-When patients lose a tooth or teeth due to trauma or periodontal disease, dental implants are an ideal option for patients with good general oral health.
-Implants look and feel like your own teeth and can last a lifetime if given the proper placement and maintenance.
+When patients lose a tooth or teeth for any reason or they are born without a tooth or multiple teeth dental implants are an ideal option for patients with good general oral health.
+Implants look and feel like your own teeth and can last for a very long time if given the proper placement and maintenance.

-Sometimes several teeth need to be replaced, and implant-supported bridges are a prime option as opposed to fixed bridges or removable partial dentures.
-The bone is better preserved with implant-supported bridges as it replaces some of your tooth roots that had deteriorated.
+Sometimes several teeth need to be replaced, and implant-supported bridges are a better option as opposed to fixed bridges or removable partial dentures.
+The bone is better preserved with implant-supported bridges as it replaces some of your tooth roots and keeps the bone stronger.

 Replacing all of your teeth is also possible with implant-supported full bridges or implant-supported dentures.
 Patients are able to preserve their natural bite with implants and achieve more comfort and stability than with conventional dentures.

 Why are Implants Better than Dentures & Bridges?

 - Dental implant restorations can look more natural and youthful.